-To help charities, non-profits, co-operatives, and for-profit social enterprises access money that will be made available through the Social Finance Fund, the Investment Readiness Program (IRP) will provide up to $100,000 in funding per organization for eligible organizations.
+To help charities, non-profits, co-operatives, and other social purpose organizations access money that will be made available through the Social Finance Fund, the Investment Readiness Program (IRP) will provide up to $100,000 in funding per organization for eligible organizations.
 With this funding, these organizations will be able to access supports to build their capacity to accept social finance lending and investment.
 Some examples of how this funding can be used include:

 - Explore a new business idea or develop a business plan to test your idea